-- Any claim submitted to BCBSAZ for payment

-- Over-utilization

-- Any scheme to bill for and expect payment when services were not rendered, not received, or misrepresented
+- Any claim submitted to the Company for payment - Overutilization - Any scheme to bill for and expect payment when services were not rendered, not received, or misrepresented

 Suspected fraud, waste, and abuse for the above circumstances must be reported to your Organization's SIU.
-Ways on how to report to SIU can be found in the Appendix.
+Ways to report to the SIU can be found in the Appendix.

-Other types of fraud, waste, and abuse, such as internal fraud, waste, and abuse or wrongdoing by employees, can be reported by calling the Compliance Hotline at (888) 474-3683.
+Other types of fraud, waste, and abuse, such as internal fraud, waste, and abuse or wrongdoing by employees, can be reported by calling the Compliance Hotline at 1-888-474-3683.
 You can remain anonymous.
 The Compliance Office may work with other areas of the company, such as Internal Audit or Human Resources, when investigating these other types of fraud and abuse.
 Examples include: